-In essence this entails the phenomenological analysis of an education-directed being who emancipates himself within a cultural milieu to independent adulthood (Van Gelder).
-The pedodiagnostician, who holds a particular personological-oriented anthropology, finds himself in contact with a youth in an existential-human relationship where the phenomenological method is used in considering him in his I-piece-of-work-evaluative-authority-situation along with pedagogical and/or psychological media^(4:2).
+In essence this entails the phenomenological analysis of an education-directed being who emancipates him/herself within a cultural milieu to independent adulthood (Van Gelder).
+The pedodiagnostician, who holds a particular personological-oriented anthropology, finds him/herself in contact with a youth in an existential-human relationship where the phenomenological method is used in considering him/her in his/her I-piece-of-work-evaluative-authority-situation, along with pedagogical and/or psychological media^(4:2).